If you’re thinking about learning to fly paramotors, we have the answers to the most frequently asked questions by aspiring pilots

 Don’t worry.
 All is not lost for your inner aviator.
 In fact, life couldn’t be better.
 All of your flying aspirations can now become a reality.
 All you need is a paramotor, a good few days training experience, and the balls to actually get out there and get airborne!

 A paramotor, also known as a powered paraglider or PPG, combines the easy flying characteristics of a paraglider wing with the autonomy and range of powered flight.
-A four-foot tall butt-fan that you merely hoist onto your back.
+A backpack aircraft worn like ruck sack on your back with padded shoulder straps.
 Just buckle up, start the engine, launch the glider and then run like the wind while gunning the throttle until your feet leave the ground.
 Simple.
 Easy.

 Once airborne, you have two flight controls – left and right steering via the glider’s toggles and a handheld throttle to climb or descend.
 Paramotoring is one of the easiest and safest forms of flight to master and offers the kind of flying experience that is unmatched by other forms of aviation.